santtu/santtu.github.io/_posts/2014-03-03-experiences-in-erlang.md

   "0\.8\.5", {git, "https://github.com/davisp/jiffy", {tag,
   "0.8.5"}}}` into `rebar.config` *over and over again*.
-This is not a problem for large projects where dependency setup is one-time-only affair, but when doing smaller or one-off programming jobs it does add up quickly to the workload.
+This is not a problem for large projects where dependency setup is one-time-only affair, but when doing smaller or one-off programming jobs it would add up quickly to the workload.

 * Horrendous syntax for structured data.
 Changing a field? `NewStruct